sailpoint-oss/developer.sailpoint.com/docs/extensibility/transforms/index.md

 - If you are calculating account attributes (during provisioning), you can use [Attribute Generator rules](https://community.sailpoint.com/docs/DOC-12645) instead of account transforms.

-- All rules you build must follow the [IdentityNow Rule Guidelines](https://community.sailpoint.com/docs/DOC-12122).
+- All rules you build must follow the [Identity Security Cloud Rule Guidelines](https://community.sailpoint.com/docs/DOC-12122).

 If you use a rule, make note of it for administrative purposes.
 The best practice is to check in these types of artifacts into some sort of version control (e.g., GitHub, et.
 Al.) for records.